Monday, March 8, 2010

 6. Archetype

 Adam and Eve as archetype does not necessarily exclude the possibility that they are also ancestors.
 The ancient Afro-Asiatics regarded ancestors as archetypes and archtypes as ancestors.
 A problem comes when we insist that they lived as the historical first parnets of all the people in the world.
 When we make this statement we force the Bible to say something that it doesn't say.
 In fact, we make it say the opposite of what it says, because analysis of Genesis 4 and 5 reveals that Cain and Seth married the daughters of an African chief name Nok (Enoch) and where there are chiefs, there already exists a social fabric, laws, traditions, language and artifacts.
 Cain and Seth are themselves associated with the symbols of authority.
-So if Adam and Eve are ancestors, they are ancestors of Cain and Seth's people who are identified in Genesis as Kushites.
+So if Adam and Eve are ancestors, they are ancestors of the descendants of Cain and Seth whose reigns were in Central East Africa.

 NOTES

 1. The genealogical information found in Genesis 4 and 5 reveals that Cain and his brother Seth married sisters.
-These brides were the daughters of an Afro-Asiatic chief named Nok (Enoch in Hebrew).
+These brides were the daughters of a Nilo-Saharan chief named Nok (Enoch).
 The Nok civilization is dated between 12,000 and about 2000 years ago and is related to the Naqada civilization.
-Cain likely lived close to the time of Noah’s flood which would have been during the Guirian Wet Period between 10,000 and 12,000 years ago.
+Cain lived close to B.C.
+3200 - 3050; the Naqada III civilization; the last century of the Predynastic period of Egypt.

 2. Read http://www.earlyjewishwritings.com/text/philo/book2.html